microsoft/BotBuilder-V3/en-us/Skype/update.md

 See the [Skype Getting Started](/en-us/skype/getting-started) guide for details on the latest Skype bot platform features, plus the [C# SDK](/en-us/csharp/builder/sdkreference/index.html), [Node SDK](/en-us/node/builder/overview/#navtitle) or [Skype REST API](#).

-You can test using the Microsoft Bot Framework Emulator, and in Skype using the **developer version** of the Skype Web App:
+You can test using the Microsoft Bot Framework Emulator or in Skype using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a>.

-* Go to <a href="https://web.skype.com">https://web.skype.com</a>
-* Sign in using your Skype credentials
-* Copy and paste the following URL into the address bar of the browser https://web.skype.com/en/?ecsoverride=developer

 ### 3. (For published bots only) Migrate your existing bot and users
 {:.no_toc}